What to Know When Completing the Camper Application

 DINING HALL AND NUTRITION

-Falling Creek Camp cannot guarantee campers or staff will not come in contact with foods he/she may be allergic to, or other allergens.
+Falling Creek Camp cannot guarantee campers or staff will not come in contact with foods he/she may be allergic to, or other allergens (see Allergen Policy).
 If your child has a severe allergy or dietary restriction, contact the camp directors to discuss if Falling Creek Camp is properly equipped to manage it.

 Falling Creek Camp uses the following guidelines pertaining to allergens in the food offered:

 In addition to the meal served, our salad bar/breakfast bar contains a variety of rotating items, including hummus, garbanzo beans, edamame, croutons, eggs, and sunflower seeds.
-We also make peanut butter and almond milk available for all to choose.
+We serve milk and sugar cookies most evenings (substitutions for allergens are offered).
+We also make soy butter and almond milk available.
 These options are not listed on the allergy board.
 Campers and staff should be aware of the risk of cross-contamination that can occur in this setting.